NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 sim.run(mp.at_every(1 / fcen / 20, mp.output_hfield_z), until=1 / fcen)
 ```

-Just as in the ring-resonator example, we use the `harminv` command (which calls [Harminv](https://github.com/stevengj/harminv)) to analyze the response at a point (here the $H_z$ field at the origin) for some time after the source has turned off.
+Just as in the ring-resonator example, we use the `Harminv` command (which calls [Harminv](https://github.com/stevengj/harminv)) to analyze the response at a point (here the $H_z$ field at the origin) for some time after the source has turned off.
 At the end, we also output the $H_z$ field for one period, to help us visualize the field below.

 We can now launch the simulation, setting the `-r` command-line parameter to do the resonant-mode calculation: